 The platform has recently been modernised to address the developments in operations and regulations.
 The latest updates have enabled Free-Route operations above 30,500 feet in the skies over Italy and the so-called “Data Link” operations (i.e. the sending of messages between controllers and pilots in place of voice communications).

-- AMAN (Arrival Manager), a specific tool to support more efficient planning of arrival sequences at the main airports, which suggests actions aimed at minimising delays and overall fuel consumption
+In 2020 AMAN (Arrival Manager) will be realized.
+It’s a tool dedicated to supporting the most effective planning of arrival sequences on major airports, which suggests the actions aimed at minimizing delays and total consumption.

 The SATCAS system in operation in ACCs will be replaced by a new platform called 4-Flight.